 Civil servant within the French Corps des Mines, Eponine Loridant went to a binational French-German high school and studied at the French engineering school Ecole Polytechnique.
 As part of her education, she worked for a humanitarian organization in Ivory Coast and at the French embassy in Switzerland.

-Mona Makram Ebeid is an Egyptian senator and former member of Parliament.
-She is an advisor to the UN High Representative for the Alliance of Civilizations, Miguel Ángel Moratinos, and is a Distinguished Lecturer in the Political Science Department at the American University in Cairo.
-She has been a member of the National Council for Human Rights since 2012 and an advisor to the Minister of Labour and Immigration responsible for Egyptians abroad since 2011.
+Egyptian Senator and former member of Parliament.
+She is an Advisor to the UN High Representative for the Alliance of Civilizations, Miguel Ángel Moratinos, and is a Distinguished Lecturer in the Political Science Department at the American University in Cairo.
+She has been a member of the National Council for Human Rights since 2012 and an Advisor to the Minister of Labour and Immigration responsible for Egyptians abroad since 2011.
 She was a member of the World Bank’s Council of Advisors for the Middle East & North Africa Region.
-She was an advisor to the Supreme Council of the Armed Forces in 2012 and served on the Committee for Policy Development (UN, 2001-2004).
+She was an Advisor to the Supreme Council of the Armed Forces in 2012 and served on the Committee for Policy Development (UN, 2001-2004).
 She was awarded a fellowship at MIT in 2016.
 She is a graduate of Harvard University.
 She is a prolific writer in English, French and Arabic.
 She is an Officier de la Légion d’honneur.

-Manu Mallikarjun is a social entrepreneur working in the fields of international relations and development, and is currently working on the post-production of a film series that aims to explore various global issues concerning politics and economics.
-For the project, the goal of which is to find potential paths to a peaceful and sustainable world, he has documented his interactions with economists, activists, politicians, diplomats, academics, and spiritual leaders.
+Social entrepreneur working in the fields of International Relations and Development.
+His current projects include a film series, the goal of which is to find potential paths to a peaceful and sustainable world, for which as filmmaker he has documented his interactions with economists, activists, politicians, diplomats, academics, and spiritual leaders.
+The first film titled Birth of a Poet was an official selection at the Global Nonviolent Film Festival, 2019.
 Furthermore, he is writing a book for the same purpose.
 He has worked in the private sector in fields of Information & Communication Technology, Finance, and Outsourcing, with the firms Fidelity Investments, Futures First, and Convergys.
-He holds a master’s degree in International Relations from the School of Advanced International Studies, Johns Hopkins University; Master in Creación Literaria from Universitat Pompeu Fabra; bachelor’s degree in Electronics and Communication Engineering from R.V.
+He holds a Master’s degree in International Relations from the School of Advanced International Studies of Johns Hopkins University, a Master in Creative Writing from Universitat Pompeu Fabra, Bachelor’s degree in Electronics and Communication Engineering from R.V.
 College of Engineering.
-He is fluent in English, Hindi, Urdu, and Spanish.
+He is fluent in English, Hindi, and Spanish.

-Former Minister and former member of the French Parliament, Hervé Mariton has been Mayor of Crest since 1995.
-He is Chairman of the Franco-British Council.
-He is Chairman of the Federation of overseas companies (FEDOM).
-Member of the steering committee of the Republicans, he was opposition spokesperson on the Finance Committee, special rapporteur on the budget for ecology, energy, transport and agriculture, Chairman of the friendship group with Russia and Vice Chairman of the friendship group with the United Kingdom, as well as member of the delegation for overseas territories.
-He was Minister for Overseas Territories in 2007.
-He is a Corps des Mines General Engineer.
-He graduated from the Ecole polytechnique and the Institut d’Etudes Politiques of Paris.
+Former Minister, former member of the French Parliament, Mayor of Crest, Chairman of the Franco-British Council and of the Federation of French Overseas Companies (Fedom).
+Member of the steering comittee of the « Républicains » party, he was the whip of opposition in the finance committee, special rapporteur for the budget on ecology, energy, transport and agriculture, President of the Friendship Group with Russia and Vice-President with the United Kingdom as well as member of the Delegation for Overseas Territories.
+He has been Overseas Secretary in 2007.
+He is a Corps des mines General Engineer.
+He graduated from the École polytechnique and the Institut d’études politiques of Paris.

-Jean-Claude Meyer is Vice-Chairman International of Rothschild & Cie.
-Before joining Rothschild in 1989 as general partner, he was Managing Director of Lazard Frères & Cie from 1976 to 1988.
-Previously, from 1973 to 1976, he was adviser to DATAR (Délégation à l’aménagement du territoire et à l’action régionale), an office of the French Prime Minister.
-He is a member of the board of Ifri, the French Institute of International Relations.
-He is a Commander of the Legion of Honor.
-Graduate of the Institut d’études politiques de Paris, he holds a M.A. in law and has attended the PhD Management Program of Paris Dauphine University.
+Vice Chairman International of Rothschild & Cie.
+Before joining Rothschild in 1989 as General Partner, he was Managing Director of Lazard Frères & Cie from 1976 to 1988.
+Previously, from 1973 to 1976, he was Advisor to DATAR (Délégation à l’aménagement du territoire et à l’action régionale), an office of the French Prime Minister.
+He is a member of the Board of Ifri.
+He is a Commander of the Légion d’honneur.
+Graduate of the Institut d’études politiques de Paris, he holds a M.A. in Law and has attended the Ph.D.
+Management Program of Paris Dauphine University.

 Secretary-General of La Francophonie since 2019.
 Former Minister of Foreign Affairs, Cooperation and the East African Community of the Republic of Rwanda, she was previously Minister of Information in the Government of Rwanda.
 After living in the United States for some 20 years, she moved to Tunisia where she worked at the African Development Bank in the communications directorate.
 In March 2008, she was called by the President of the Republic of Rwanda to join the government team.
 Deeply affected by the genocide against the Tutsis in 1994, she co-authored the book Rwanda Means the Universe (Saint Martin’s Press, 2006), an intergenerational and autobiographical socio-historical memoir, and has written numerous press articles.
 A multi-faceted African politician, she has spoken on numerous television and radio programs on Rwandan and pan-African issues and collaborated on many award-winning documentary films.
 She also received the 2004 Outstanding Humanitarian Award from the American University & School of International Studies.
 In May 2018, Jeune Afrique magazine featured her as one of the most influential African figures on the continent.
 Louise Mushikiwabo, a language and interpretation graduate from the University of Delaware in the United States, is perfectly fluent in French and English, in addition to her native language, Kinyarwanda.

-Currently Executive Chairman of CyQureX Systems Pvt.
-Ltd., a UK-US Cyber Security joint venture.
-Former Governor of the State of West Bengal.
-Former Senior Advisor and National Security Advisor to the Prime Minister of India.
+Former Governor of the State of West Bengal, former Special Advisor and National Security Advisor to the Prime Minister of India.
 Led India in institutionalized security and strategic dialogues with several countries including Brazil, France, Japan, Sri Lanka, Germany, Russia, UK and the USA.
 Prior to this, he was Director of the Intelligence Bureau and Chairman of the Joint Intelligence Committee.
 He also headed the Prime Minister’s Task Force on Developing an Integrated Capability to address Internal Security Challenges.
 Has dealt extensively with a whole range of issues concerning internal, national and global security, including aspects such as Counter-Terrorism, Counter-Intelligence and Strategic Analysis.
 Holds a Master’s Degree in Economics from the University of Madras.

 President of ECE Consultants SAL since 1982.
 Chairman of Phoenician Funds Holding (Lebanon), and Executive Director of the Mouflon Fund (Cyprus).
 He was a consultant at the OECD and Professor of Economics.
 He has been Chairman at the National Investment Guarantee Corporation (1993-2018) and economic and financial advisor at various GCC countries.
 He received a Master’s Degree in Economics from the American University of Beirut and a PhD in Economics from Paris.